 Quite beyond sociological curiosity about what makes one patient sue when many seemingly identical ones do not, is the alarming potential of indemnifying them all.
 If the tort system already generates unsupportable costs from a small sample, extending those costs manyfold defies all prediction.
 Something like this happened in asbestos litigation, and that industry seems utterly destroyed.
 We will later list this issue among the areas most in need of more reliable data, not jibes and denials.
 Lacking that, concepts of no-fault or alternative dispute resolution must definitely be restrained from going forward.
 If ninety or more percent of medical injuries are accepted by the patients as simply inevitable in a highly complex system of well-trained professionals doing their best to avoid harm, that is gratifying to hear until the consequences are examined.
 Take away the courtroom's implication of blame, and almost all such cases would come forward to request what society then declares is their just compensation.
 That would be an entitlement to end all entitlements.

 When confronted with any complicated and contentious issue like medical malpractice, the instinct of Congress is to ask for an impartial survey of the available literature on the topic from GAO.
 The Government Accountability Office has produced several well-balanced analysis of the situation, readily available to the public on its website.
 These cautiously worded reports complain that much information on this topic was collected for other purposes.
-For example, interstate malpractice insurance companies commonly collect information about classes of injury and types of subscribers, but often do not subdivide the information by state of origin.
-Therefore, it is sometimes not possible to be confident what effect varying state policies or laws may have had.
-Some of this data deficiency is being corrected, but has not had time to accumulate into useful patterns.
+For example, interstate malpractice insurance companies commonly collect information about classes of injury and types of subscribers, but often do not subdivide the information by the state of origin.
+Therefore, it is sometimes not possible to be confident of what effect varying state policies or laws may have had.
+Some of this data deficiency is being corrected but has not had time to accumulate into useful patterns.
 And divulging some data, like each company's investment performance on its reserves, is resisted as proprietary.
 After forty years of heated accusations between the medical and legal professions, this is disappointing.

 The chief example of this sad situation is judging managed Care's effect on patient-doctor relations.
-Since reports like the Harvard study of medical negligence in New York demonstrate that disputes which result in lawsuits are less than ten percent of comparable maloccurrences, patient animosity may be as important a stimulus to suit as severity of injury or the degree of negligence.
+Since reports like the Harvard study of medical negligence in New York demonstrate that disputes which result in lawsuits are less than ten percent of comparable male occurrences, patient animosity may be as important a stimulus to suit as the severity of an injury or the degree of negligence.
 Until hard data is produced, the issue is open to adversary rhetoric.
 The uncomfortable thing about Managed Careis its tendency to transfer doctor selection to a remote third party.
 The consequence, at least to some degree, is throwing doctors and patients together who do not like each other very much.
-Carried to extreme, it would then be plausible for the degree of negligence to have less to do with triggering later lawsuits than does personal friction between patient and doctor.
+Carried to the extreme, it would then be plausible for the degree of negligence to have less to do with triggering later lawsuits than does personal friction between patient and doctor.
 If you like him, you forgive; if you dislike him, you sue.

-During the most recent period when malpractice suits, awards and premiums rose to a level provably causing some physicians to abandon practice, managed care simultaneously rose to become a dominant factor.
-It is safe to say many patients and many physicians hated being in this arrangement, because it was essentially imposed on them both by employer group purchasers.
+During the most recent period when malpractice suits, awards, and premiums rose to a level probably causing some physicians to abandon the practice, managed care simultaneously rose to become a dominant factor.
+It is safe to say many patients and many physicians hated being in this arrangement because it was essentially imposed on them both by employer group purchasers.
 There is some hope that some malpractice insurers have maintained records of their experiences, categorized by the type of health insurance of the plaintiff.
 These databases might establish whether managed care is responsible for increasing the number and cost of suits; it might assist other policy decisions as well.
 Those who scoff at the cost of tort litigation do not adequately acknowledge these far-reaching implications of many aspects of the issue.

 In 1904, first in McClure's Magazine and then in the book Shame of the Cities, Lincoln Steffens described the root cause of Philadelphia's bad local politics as failure of the people to turn out to vote.